yamachig/Lawtext/README.md

 ------------

 **Lawtext** is a human-readable/editable plain text format designed for Japanese laws.
+It comes with a viewer and editing tool compatible with Lawtext, standard law XML, and e-LAWS API.

 Lawtext works efficiently with existing source code management tools to make law text management open, safe, and creative.